 Imig Music Building

-As a composer, Annika has collaborated with artists such as the Rochester Philharmonic, Albany Symphony, Knoxville Symphony Orchestra, Eighth Blackbird, Asko|Schönberg, Third Coast Percussion, So Percussion, Möbius Percussion, Contemporaneous, Latitude 49, Music from Copland House, marimbist Ji Hye Jung, Bang on a Can All-Stars cellist Arlen Hlusko, sean-nós singer Iarla Ó Lionáird, bitKlavier and The New Works Project.
-Upcoming projects include a Dolly Parton-meets-queer Love Actually subversive Country mini-opera for Quince, a song cycle for voice and ~Nois, a micro-documentary on small business owners with XUAN and Akropolis Reed Quintet, and a hardanger fiddle collaboration for Bergamot Quartet.
+As a composer, Socolofsky has collaborated with artists such as the Rochester Philharmonic, Albany Symphony, Knoxville Symphony Orchestra, Eighth Blackbird, Third Coast Percussion, So Percussion, Asko|Schönberg, Möbius Percussion, Contemporaneous, Latitude 49, Music from Copland House, ~Nois, Bergamot Quartet, marimbist Ji Hye Jung, Bang on a Can All-Stars cellist Arlen Hlusko and sean-nós singer Iarla Ó Lionáird, among others.
+Recent and upcoming projects include a climate activist work for TorQ Percussion and the Elora Singers, an EP for her own voice and Friction Quartet, a Dolly Parton-meets-queer “Love Actually” subversive country mini-opera for Quince, and a micro-documentary on small business owners with XUAN and Akropolis Reed Quintet.
 Her music has been presented at Carnegie Hall, the Bang on a Can Marathon, PROTOTYPE, Cabrillo Festival, Italian Society of Contemporary Music, American Music Festival, Northwestern New Music Institute, New Music Detroit’s Strange Beautiful Music and Listening to Ladies.

 Socolofsky is a recipient of the 2021 Gaudeamus Award, the 2019 Cortona Prize, an ASCAP Morton Gould Young Composers Award, a BMI Student Composer award, and grants from Harvard University’s Fromm Foundation and the Barlow Endowment.
 She has been awarded fellowships to the Blackbird Creative Lab, Banff Centre for the Arts, Cabrillo Festival of Contemporary Music, Bang on a Can Summer Festival, CULTIVATE at Copland House, Brevard Music Center and the European American Musical Alliance, and has served as Stone Composer Fellow to the Great Lakes Chamber Music Festival.
 Her research focuses on the music of Dolly Parton to create a pedagogical approach to composition that is inclusive of many vocal timbres, inflections and techniques, evading the age-old false dichotomy of straight tone vs. bel canto vocal style.